Global Hadamard form for the Green Function in Schwarzschild space-time: Singularity at caustics

-As stated in Sec.\ref{sec:Sum Hads}, our results in this paper for the GF in Schwarzschild space-time should reproduce those in $\mathbb{M}_2\times \mathbb{S}_2$, times a factor $1/(4\pi rr')$, when setting $U_0=1$ and $U_k=0$, $\forall k>0$.
-In particular that should be true for Eq.(\ref{eq:GR,gamma=pi}) above when compared with Eq.132~\cite{Casals:2012px} and it is easy to check that that is indeed the case.
-Furthermore, in Schwarzschild space-time, Fig.13~\cite{Zenginoglu:2012xe} shows a numerical approximation to the GF near a caustic point both for the cases $\gamma=0$ and $\gamma=\pi$.
-This figure seems to suggest that if the form of the GF about $\eta_e=0$ when $\gamma=0$ is, say, `$F(\eta_e)$', then its form about $\eta_o=0$ when $\gamma=\pi$ is `$-F(-\eta_o)$'.
-This symmetry is manifest in Eqs.(\ref{eq:GR,gamma=0}) and (\ref{eq:GR,gamma=pi}) for $G_R$ (note, however, that this symmetry is not satisfied by the terms $G_R^0$ and $G_R^1$ separately), thus serving as further support for our results at caustic points in Schwarzschild space-time.
+As stated in Sec.~\ref{sec:PH,gral}, our results in this paper for the GF in Schwarzschild spacetime should reproduce those in $\mathbb{M}_2\times \mathbb{S}_2$, times the conformal factor $1/(rr')$, when setting $U_0=1$ and $U_k=0$, $\forall k>0$.
+In particular that should be true for Eq.~\eqref{eq:Grl-caustic-pi} above when compared with Eq.~(132) of Ref.~\cite{Casals:2012px} and it is easy to check that that is indeed the case.
+Furthermore, in Schwarzschild spacetime, Fig.~13~\cite{Zenginoglu:2012xe} shows a numerical approximation to the GF near a caustic point both for the cases $\gamma=0$ and $\gamma=\pi$.
+This figure seems to suggest that if the form, at least to leading order, of the GF about $\eta_e=0$ when $\gamma=0$ is, say, `$F(\eta_e)$', then its form about $\eta_o=0$ when $\gamma=\pi$ is `$-F(-\eta_o)$'.
+This symmetry is manifest to leading order in Eqs.~\eqref{eq:Grl-caustic-0} and \eqref{eq:Grl-caustic-pi} for $G_R$ (note, however, that this symmetry is not satisfied by the terms $\tilde G_R^0$ and $\tilde G_R^1$ separately), thus serving as further support for our results at caustic points in Schwarzschild spacetime.
+In the next section we also present numerical result for our results away from caustics.